sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

-We create a simplified transformer neural network, and train it compute Conway's Game of Life just by showing it examples of the game.
+We create a simplified transformer neural network, and train it compute Conway's Game of Life from examples of the game.

 We call the model SingleAttentionNet, because it uses just a single attention block,